PixArt-alpha/PixArt-sigma/asset/docs/pixart_dmd.md

 ## Summary

 **We combine [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) and [DMD](https://arxiv.org/abs/2311.18828)
 to achieve one step image generation.
-This document will guide to how to train and test.**
+This document will guide you how to train and test.**

 ![compare samples](../imgs/noise_snr.png)